Key Takeaways

 Avoid comments about weight, appearance, or specific eating behaviors, as these can feel like attacks and reinforce the shame already present.
 Instead, focus on emotional well-being: “You don’t seem like yourself lately” or “I can see you’re going through something difficult.”
 Your primary role is to offer support and understanding, not to fix the problem or assign blame.

-Tip 3: Focus on Health & Well-Being, Not Appearance
+Tip 3: Focus on Health & Well-Being

 One of the most important shifts you can make is steering the conversation away from weight, size, and looks entirely.
 Comments about appearance, even well-intentioned ones like “You’re too thin” or “You look so much healthier now,” can backfire.
-For someone with an eating disorder, these statements often get filtered through distorted thinking and may even reinforce harmful behaviors.
+For someone with an eating disorder, these statements often get filtered through distorted thinking and may even reinforce harmful eating behaviors.

 Instead, center the conversation on overall wellness, including energy levels, mood, sleep, and the ability to enjoy activities they once loved.
 Ask how they’re feeling emotionally and physically.
 Express concern about their happiness and quality of life rather than their body.